andrewmunsell/lfx/README.md

 System for managing and controlling strands of LEDs.
 The system is controllable over a network with a TCP/HTTP JSON-RPC API as well as a HTTP web interface.

+LFX is distributed under the GNU GPLv3 license.

 *Note: The following API documentation is under development and is not complete.
 Additionally, not all API functionality listed here is functional.*

 ## Installation